Ultimate Online Privacy Guide

 Place a lock on your mobile device as well as all sensitive applications and data folders in it.
 Lock you data folders, all applications containing your personal information and information about your contacts, and on your camera.

 Protect your data by using mobile encryption options.
 One way to do this is to use a VPN.
-You can either use a VPN every time you connect to the internet, or use Orbot – Tor’s mobile app for Android.
+You can either use a VPN service every time you connect to the internet, or use Orbot – Tor’s mobile app for Android.

 Don’t install apps that demand unnecessary access permissions and make sure to read up on any app you want to install before you hit the ‘Download’ button.
 Increasing ransomware and malware threats can make your life miserable.